rinis-dev/translation/README.md

 ### PostgreSQL

 1. install postgresql 8.3+ - During the install, for the default user 'postgres', make the password 'postgres' (ignore quotes).
-For Mac OSX you should read the link - [memory configuration info for OSX](http://support.bitrock.com/article/postgresql-cannot-allocate-memory-on-mac-os-x)

 2. copy the database creation scripts to your PostgreSQL install, copy `translation/src/main/sql/translation.sql` to the PostgreSQL bin directory